2007 NCAA Division III women's basketball tournament

 The 2007 NCAA Division III women's basketball tournament was the 26th annual tournament hosted by the NCAA to determine the national champion of Division III women's collegiate basketball in the United States.

-DePauw defeated Washington University in St. Louis in the championship game, 55–52, to claim the Tigers' first Division III national title.
+DePauw defeated Washington St. Louis in the championship game, 55–52, to claim the Tigers' first Division III national title.

-The championship rounds were hosted by Springfield College in Springfield, Massachusetts.
+The championship rounds were hosted by Springfield College at Blake Arena in Springfield, Massachusetts.

+Qualifying

+For the second consecutive year, the tournament featured sixty-three teams.
+All teams but one, Howard Payne, started play in the First Round, with the Yellow Jackets receiving the singular bye to the Second Round.